Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/testing/techniques_and_tricks_for_debugging_multiplayer_games.md

 The options that are currently available to us are covered in the related [article on artificial network conditioning tools](testing_with_artificial_conditions.md).

-Of particular interest to us is the application-level network conditioning provided by [Unity Transport Simulator Tools](testing_with_artificial_conditions.md#unity-transport---simulator-tools), as it allows us to easily specify conditions for our individual peers that live within separate editors by means of ParrelSync.
+Of particular interest to us is the application-level network conditioning provided by [Network Simulator tools](https://docs-multiplayer.unity3d.com/tools/current/tools-network-simulator/), as it allows us to easily specify conditions for our individual peers that live within separate editors by means of ParrelSync.

 Artificial network conditions allow the errors and oddities that are hidden by nigh-absence of lag when running your instances locally to show up, and it's a good thing!